kmsmith137/ch_vdif_assembler/README.md

     - libpng
     - libhdf5

-- Create a file Makefile.local as described in comments in Makefile.local.example.
+- Create a file Makefile.local as described in comments in the Makefile.
   You can probably start with one of the examples in `site/` (or just symlink one of these examples to `./Makefile.local`)

 - You should now be able to compile with `make all install`.